niklaushirt/cp4waiops-training/_STUFF/FROM_ZERO_TO_HERO.md

 <div style="page-break-after: always;"></div>

-## 🐥 1.3 Install AI Manager, Event Manager and Turbonomic with demo content
+## 🐥 1.3 Install AIManager, Event Manager and Turbonomic with demo content

 This is probably the one that you want.
 You get all the CP4WAIOPS components installed and pre-trained in one simple script.